 - Complete application for admission.

-It is important to indicate whether you are applying for pre-nursing, practical nursing (PN) or the associate degree nursing (RN) program.
+It is important to indicate whether you are applying for pre-nursing, practical nursing (PN), or the associate degree nursing (RN) program.
 Indicate the semester and year you plan to enter the nursing program.
-For example, pre-nursing fall 2014, practical nursing (PN) fall 2015, and associate degree nursing (RN) fall 2016.
+For example, pre-nursing fall 2017, practical nursing (PN) fall 2018, and associate degree nursing (RN) fall 2019.
 The date of formal application will be factored in if two or more applicants tie for the same rank.

 - Complete all testing requirements.

-ACT or COMPASS test (see "Entrance Requirements" links below for required scores for the year you plan to enter the program).
-For the nursing program, ACT or COMPASS test scores will be good for three years from the date the test is taken.
+ACT or ACCUPLACER test (SWCC moved from COMPASS to ACCUPLACER in December 2016.
+Adequate COMPASS scores that aren't expired can be used until 2019.)
+See "Entrance Requirements" links below for required scores for the year you plan to enter the program.
+For the nursing program, ACT or ACCUPLACER test scores will be good for three years from the date the test is taken.

 - ACT Composite Score = 20 or above or

 If your scores are below the minimum required, you must follow our retest policy.
-The COMPASS test may be scheduled with Southwestern's Assessment Center at 641.782.1320.
+The ACCUPLACER test may be scheduled with Southwestern's Assessment Center at 641.782.1320.